Awishy/Scapegoat-tree/README.md

-# Scapegoat-Tree
+# Scapegoat-tree.

-Scapegoat-tree  with manual memory management.
+Scapegoat-tree  with manual memory management (without using smart pointers) on a set of integers (`int`).